lunes, 6 de abril de 1992

 miércoles, 19 de febrero de 1992

-Antesala de Dolor - Lobby of Pain
+Antesala de Dolor - Antechamber of Pain

 (Puente de los baños del Salado - Bridge of the Salado baths, Guayaquil 1900)